The Invisible Tourist?” I hear you questioning. “Surely that’s not possible, it sounds very contradictory?”

 - Very familiar with travelling on a shoe-string budget.

 Negatives of Backpackers

 - Sharing a dorm room with complete strangers can mean fighting over the bathroom, having to endure snoring throughout the night, or coming back to their room to see their backpack has been rifled through and their iPad and passport gone without a trace

 - Not knowing their next destination could mean hostels may be booked out well in advance, especially if travelling in peak season.

-- Is sharing your personal space with a bunch of strangers and being unprepared really worth the potential drama?
+- Is sharing your personal space with a bunch of strangers, sacrificing privacy and being unprepared really worth the potential drama?